Tony Bennett: 1951–1959: First successes

 Warned by Miller not to imitate Frank Sinatra (who was just then leaving Columbia), Bennett began his career as a crooner of commercial pop tunes.
-His first big hit was "Because of You", a ballad produced by Miller with a lush orchestral arrangement from Percy Faith.
-It started out gaining popularity on jukeboxes, then reached number one on the pop charts in 1951 and stayed there for ten weeks, selling over a million copies.
-This was followed to the top of the charts later that year by a similarly styled rendition of Hank Williams's "Cold, Cold Heart", which helped introduce Williams and country music in general to a wider, more national audience.
-The Miller and Faith tandem continued to work on all of Bennett's early hits.
-Bennett's recording of "Blue Velvet" was also very popular and attracted screaming teenage fans at concerts at the famed Paramount Theater in New York (Bennett did seven shows a day, starting at 10:30 am) and elsewhere.
+His first big hit was "Because of You", a ballad produced by Miller with a lush orchestral arrangement by Percy Faith.
+It began gaining popularity on jukeboxes, then reached number one on the pop charts in 1951 and stayed there for ten weeks, selling over a million copies.
+This was followed to the top of the charts later that year by a similarly styled rendition of Hank Williams's "Cold, Cold Heart", which helped introduce Williams and country music in general to a wider national audience.
+The Miller and Faith team continued to work on all of Bennett's early hits.
+Bennett's recording of "Blue Velvet" was also very popular and attracted screaming teenage fans at concerts at the famed Paramount Theater in New York (where Bennett did seven shows a day, starting at 10:30 am) and elsewhere.

 A third number-one came in 1953 with "Rags to Riches".
 Unlike Bennett's other early hits, this was an up-tempo big band number with a bold, brassy sound and a double tango in the instrumental break; it topped the charts for eight weeks.
-Later that year, the producers of the upcoming Broadway musical Kismet had Bennett record "Stranger in Paradise" as a way of promoting the show during a New York newspaper strike.
+Later that year, the producers of the upcoming Broadway musical Kismet asked Bennett to record "Stranger in Paradise" as a way of promoting the show during a New York newspaper strike.
 The song reached the top, the show was a hit, and Bennett began a long practice of recording show tunes.
 "Stranger in Paradise" was also a number-one hit in the United Kingdom a year and a half later.

 Once the rock and roll era began in 1955, the dynamic of the music industry changed and it became harder and harder for existing pop singers to do well commercially.
 Nevertheless, Bennett continued to enjoy success, placing eight songs in the Billboard Top 40 during the latter part of the 1950s, with "In the Middle of an Island" (which he vehemently hated) reaching the highest at number nine in 1957.

 For a month in August–September 1956, Bennett hosted an NBC Saturday night television variety show, The Tony Bennett Show, as a summer replacement for The Perry Como Show.
 Patti Page and Julius La Rosa had in turn hosted the two previous months, and they all shared the same singers, dancers, and orchestra.
 In 1959, Bennett would again fill in for The Perry Como Show, this time alongside Teresa Brewer and Jaye P. Morgan as co-hosts of the summer-long Perry Presents.